 My academic background is in nuclear and particle physics and computer simulations, with a master’s degree in physics from the Graz University of Technology and a PhD degree in physics from the University of Innsbruck.
 I was also a member of the ATLAS collaboration at CERN from 2010-2017.

 As an Independent Researcher, I am passionately building bridges to connect seemingly disjunct domains of human endeavor and experience.
 I believe in the vast potential and immense challenge of collaboration.
 The mystery of life, nature, and our universe gives me chills of awe and wonder.
-My heart lights up for scientific collaboration, contemplative practices, community building, process facilitation, Art of Hosting, Council, Systemic Konsensing, holding space for the unknown / emergence / authentic inquiry / heartfelt communication / human connection, exploring the microscopic nuances of direct experience, storytelling, creative writing, filmmaking, embodied practices, contact improvisation, dancing, and walking barefoot.
+My heart lights up for scientific collaboration, contemplative practices, community building, process facilitation, Art of Hosting, Council, Systemic Konsensing, holding space for the unknown / emergence / authentic inquiry / heartfelt communication / human connection, exploring the microscopic nuances of direct experience, poetry, storytelling, creative writing, filmmaking, deep ecology, embodied practices, contact improvisation, dancing, and walking barefoot.

 Educated in liberal arts & sciences (UCM, Maastricht), and brain and mind sciences (UCL London, ENS & UPMC Paris), I am currently finishing my PhD in embodied cognition (UKE, Hamburg).
 My research involves lab experiments and interdisciplinary work around the idea that thoughts and behaviour are based on a web of relations – involving our brain and body, but also our social and cultural community, our ecology.

 I care about this topic pragmatically: I gather and develop tools to notice, invite and expand the bodily, personal and environmental bases of my scientific work.
 To do so, I integrate ideas and activities from other traditions, in particular improvisation, movement and listening practices (e.g. contact improvisation, Feldenkrais, circle/council, sports).
 Find more on this, here.